 Why Automate This?

 The Problem: Documents arrive in bulk — scanned invoices from vendors, receipts submitted by employees, ID copies from customers.
 Someone has to open each file, read the fields, and key them into a system.
 They cross-check every entry against vendor lists or PO registers and flag anything that looks wrong.
 At any volume, this is slow, error-prone, and expensive.
 A misread invoice number, a vendor not in the system, or a VAT rate that does not match all create downstream problems in finance, compliance, or operations.
-The Solution: A Duvo assignment that reads every document using the Intelligent Document Reader, extracts the fields you need, validates each field against your master data, and routes anything below your confidence threshold or outside your rules to a human reviewer.
+The Solution: A Duvo agent that reads every document using the Intelligent Document Reader, extracts the fields you need, validates each field against your master data, and routes anything below your confidence threshold or outside your rules to a human reviewer.
 Clean documents go straight to your system of record.
 Borderline ones get a human decision before anything is written.
 Expected Results:- Eliminate manual data entry for clean, well-formatted documents

 - Catch extraction errors and validation failures before they reach your system